YtvwlD/gophor/README.md

 - Add support for banned file extensions (i.e. not shown in dir listing)

-- Add path back ".." to directory listings

-- Support Unix AND DOS line endings in gophermap

 # Please note

 During the initial writing phase the quality of git commit messages may be